QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_old/beginner/interfaces.md

 An **interface** is a new type of class, mainly used to ensure that a class will have some methods (as we did using abstract classes, but this time you can "implement" many interfaces)

-* everything is public: attributes and methods
-* you can only declare `public static final` kind of attributes (meaning static constants)
 * instance methods usually don't have a body (since Java8 they can using `default` keyword)
 * static methods must have a body